Principal Component Analysis (PCA)

 Advanced Options:

 Limit to condition within training window: You can choose to limit the data supplied for training to data from within the training window and within a condition.
 For example, choose a condition that identifies when an operation is running and all data outside of the condition (when the unit is not running) will be ignored for the model training.
+Here, the user is training on a condition called Training.

 Restrict output to be within a condition: You can limit the data displayed to only show results within a relevant condition.
 If you limit the model to periods of time when the unit is running, you would likely want to restrict the output to the same running condition.
 You can use a different condition here than the training window if appropriate.